rajarshi008/Scarlet/paper.md

 # Statement of need

-The fundamental problem solved by `Scarlet` is to build an explainable model in the form of an LTL formula from a set of positive and negative execution traces.
+The fundamental problem solved by `Scarlet` is to build an explainable model in the form of an LTL formula from system executions that is termed as traces.

 `Scarlet` is a tool built entirely in Python 3.
 It can be run using its command-line features or its Python API hosted in PyPi.
 Its main capabilities include: